Silage & Compound Feed Testing

 Latest Stories

-A friendly reminder that all our labs will be closed on Monday 28th October 2024 for Labour Day.
-If you plan to send any time or temperature-sensitive samples, please ensure you schedule these to arrive before or after this date, to avoid delays. #LabourDay #Publicholiday #Sitehours #40yearsstrong
+A reminder that our Auckland, Hamilton, Wellington, Blenheim, and Christchurch labs will be closed on Friday 25th April.
+Our Bay of Plenty lab will remain open.
+If you plan to send any time or temperature-sensitive samples, please ensure you schedule these to arrive before or after this date, to avoid delays.

 What our customers have to say